Fünfdimensionale Physik

 cos ω = γ´ (5)

 from the origin and the y-axis in the y-w-plane (or x-y-plane) and then dropping the perpendicular to the y-axis from the intersection of the quarter circle with the free leg of ω.
-This is because in the resulting right-angled triangle (Fig. 2), the adjacent side has the length u´y ∙ cos ω = uy .
+This is because in the resulting right-angled triangle (Fig. 3), the adjacent side has the length u´∙ cos⁡ ω = uy .

-Fig. 2: Geometric relativistic combination of mutually perpendicular velocity vectors u´ and v using a fourth dimension in the w-direction; corresponding numerical example in the attachment
+Fig. 3: Geometric relativistic combination of mutually perpendicular velocity vectors and v using a fourth dimension in the w-direction; corresponding numerical example in the attachment

 4. Arbitrary acute angles between u´ and v

 Now, with conditions otherwise the same as in Section 3, let the angle between u´ and v be arbitrary in the range from 0° to 90°.
-The component ux is constructed with u´x and v in the same way as shown in Section 2 (see fig. 3).
-The following applies:
+The component ux is constructed with x and v in the same way as shown in Section 2 (see fig. 5), just using

 To do this, draw a quarter circle with radius u´y around the origin in the y-w-plane, because in Fig. 1 the angle ψ is already in the y-w-plane.
-The angles ω and (ψ + ω) are then plotted at the origin from the y-axis (see Fig. 3).
+The angles ω and (ψ + ω) are then plotted at the origin from the y-axis (see Fig. 5).
 From the intersection of the free leg of (ψ + ω) with the quarter circle, the perpendicular is dropped onto the free leg of the angle ω.
-In the resulting right-angled triangle with angle ψ, the hypotenuse has the length u´y and the adjacent side has the length u´y ∙ cos ψ .
+In the resulting right-angled triangle with angle ψ, the hypotenuse has the length u´y and the adjacent side has the length u´∙ cos ψ .
 A second perpendicular is now dropped from the foot of the perpendicular onto the y-axis.
-In the resulting right-angled triangle with angle ω, the hypotenuse has the length u´y ∙ cos ψ and the adjacent side has the desired length u´y ∙ cos ψ ∙ cos ω .
+In the resulting right-angled triangle with angle ω, the hypotenuse has the length u´∙ cos ψ and the adjacent side has the desired length u´∙ cos ψ ∙ cos ω .
 This is the component uy we are looking for, because

-In three-dimensional space, the velocity u is calculated, because the y-axis was aligned with u', as u = √ (ux2 + uy2 ) .
+In three-dimensional space, the velocity u is calculated, because the y-axis was aligned with u', as u = √ (ux+ uy2 ) .

 To simplify the drawing of the quarter circles and to avoid having to calculate the position of their intersections with the free legs, the construction in Fig. 5 can also be carried out in front view, side view, and top view, see Fig. 6.

-Fig. 6: Geometric construction of the combined velocity u with the fourth dimension in the w-direction and resolved into front view, side view, and top view (i.e., the vector labels only indicate the respective projections of the vectors), limited to the necessary vector representations; for the complete representation, see Attachment Fig. 9
+Fig. 6: Geometric construction of the combined velocity u with the fourth dimension in the w-direction and resolved into front view, side view, and top view (i.e., as in technical drawings the vector labels indicate the respective projections of the vectors as well), limited to the necessary vector representations

 6. Obtuse angles between u´ and v

 Eq.
-1 ux = (u´x + v) / [1 + (u´x ∙ v) / c2 ) states that in this case, the numerator vector u´x + v is not compressed as before by the factor 1 / [1 + (u´x ∙ v) / c2 ], but rather stretched.
-This is possible in a right-angled triangle with angle ψ´, in which the distance u´x + v is the adjacent side and ux = ux* is the hypotenuse, see Fig. 8.
+1 u= (u´+ v) / [1 + (u´x ∙ v) / c2 ) states that in this case, the numerator vector + v is not compressed as before by the factor 1 / [1 + (u´x ∙ v) / c2 ], but rather stretched.
+This is possible in a right-angled triangle with angle ψ´, in which the distance u´+ v is the adjacent side and ux = ux* is the hypotenuse, see Fig. 7.
 Because then

-Fig. 8: Geometric construction of the combined velocity u with the fourth dimension in the w direction corresponding to Fig. 6, but with an obtuse angle α between u´ and v ; numerical example see Attachment
+Fig. 7: Geometric construction of the combined velocity u with the fourth dimension in the w direction corresponding to Fig. 6, but with an obtuse angle α´ between and v ; numerical example see Attachment

 7. Summary and outlook

 The combination of relativistic velocities with arbitrary directions can be clearly illustrated as a geometric construction in four-dimensional space in the form of vector addition.
-The relativistic shortening of velocity vectors can be explained more simply by their rotation into a fourth auxiliary spatial dimension, whereby only their corresponding components can appear in three-dimensional space.
+The relativistic shortening of velocity vectors can be explained more simply by their rotation into a fourth auxiliary spatial dimension.
+The rotations replace the scale changes in the Minkowski diagrams.
+When directions are identical or perpendicular to each other, the combined velocity in the observer's system is obtained by simple projection.
 This explains why all velocities there are limited by the speed of light.
-This may be an indication that this auxiliary dimension also has physical significance.
-If a lot of evidence [1], [2], [4], [5] from different areas of physics, such as cosmology [3], is found, it may be possible to provide direct proof at some point, as was the case with the spherical shape of the Earth and the heliocentric world view.
+This may be an indication that this auxiliary dimension has physical significance also.
+If a lot of evidence [1], [2], [5], [6] from different areas of physics, such as cosmology [4], is found, it may be possible to provide direct proof at some point, as was the case with the spherical shape of the Earth and the heliocentric world view.

 References